bitamg/Capstone/README.md

 List of neighborhoods in Toronto, Canada.
 Latitude and Longitude of these neighborhoods.
 Venue data related to Middle Eastern restaurants.
+Venue data related to Middle eastern restaurants Using Foursquare API.

 ## Methodology